zeiss-microscopy/OAD/ZEN-API/README.md

 ## Python Examples

-Those examples are meant tp "play around" and test ZEN API functionality.
+These examples are meant to "play around" and test ZEN API functionality.
 They come without any warranty and can be used at your own risk.
 See also [DISCLAIMER](#disclaimer)

 ### Python Environment

 In order to use ZEN API from Python one needs to create a suitable python environment.
-In case one needs a new environment here please create on freshly using the [env_zenapi.yml](../ZEN-API/python_examples/python_env/env_zenapi.yml)
+In case one needs a new environment here please create a new environment using the [env_zenapi.yml](../ZEN-API/python_examples/python_env/env_zenapi.yml)

 #### Prerequisites